nylas/nylas-ruby/README.md

 ### Supported Rails Versions

 We support Rails 4.2 and above.
-A more detailed compatiblity list can be found in our [list of Gemfiles](gemfiles)
+A more detailed compatibility list can be found in our [list of Gemfiles](gemfiles)

 ## Examples